 We are a team of highly motivated professionals, deeply interested in sustainable social and economic development of India.
 We are distinguished by our diverse professional backgrounds and our rich work experience as ex-staff members of The World Bank, United Nations, Indian Administrative Service, Council of Scientific and Industrial Research, reputed Universities and other organizations of international repute.
 Please click on the pictures below to know more about our team members.

-To improve the quality of life of community through environment-friendly solutions, drawing knowledge from global best practices and applying to local context.
+To improve the quality of life of communities through environment-friendly solutions, drawing knowledge from global best practices and applying to local context.

 To promote an environmentally conscious society.